dingxiao/dari/docs/documentation/tutorial.md

 As part of the Dari distribution you are provided with a suite of debugging tools that will aide you in the development process.
-They can all be accessed from your browser at http://localhost:8080/_debug/ and individually by appending the tool name to the end of the URL.
+They can all be accessed from your browser at **http://localhost:8080/_debug/** and individually by appending the tool name to the end of the URL.
 A few key ones referenced in this tutorial are outlined below.
-For a full more detailed list refer to the **debugging tools** section of the documentation.
+For a full detailed list refer to the **debugging tools** section of the documentation.

 code
 : Execute arbitrary blocks of code, create new Java files, and edit existing